rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

    * Script that displays the content of the /etc/passwd file.
 4. 3-twofiles
    * Script that displays the content of /etc/passwd and /etc/hosts.
+5. 4-lastlines
+   * Script that displays the last 10 lines of /etc/passwd.